-John Trench, a native of Glasgow, joined the Glasgow Police in 1893 and was posted to the Eastern Division.
+John Trench, a native of Midlothian, joined the Glasgow Police in 1893 and was posted to the Eastern Division.

 In 1904 he was appointed Detective Constable in the Central Division.
 He passed through the ranks of Detective Sergeant, Detective Inspector and was promoted to Detective Lieutenant 1912.